Phileosopher/commonplace/education.md

 The trouble with a teacher, by the nature of who they are, is that they have an inherent [belief](trust.md) that their subject is worth [understanding](understanding.md) (since they wouldn't wish to teach it otherwise).
 Therefore, they have *two* jobs: convey the information, and convey *why* that information has value.

+APPLICATION: Those who are most afraid of things will teach about them.
+While ineptitude may instigate that fear, over-thinking is just as sufficient.

 Beyond decent-enough [speaking](language-speaking.md) and [writing](language-writing.md) skills, a good teacher has a profoundly accurate [impression](image.md) of the student's [understanding](understanding.md) that approximates what the student is thinking.
 This means they can communicate the information exactly to that person, while also being able to anticipate and answer the rational questions the student was going to ask next.
 To keep it interesting, they'll appeal to [novelty](unknown.md) over [repetition](habits.md).

 The limits of our abilities to [understand](understanding.md) and teach have an inverted relationship.
 If we become *extremely* specialized into a domain, we often can't articulate it to others.
 On the other hand, if we're preoccupied with teaching well, we'll often disregard our continued studies further into the subject.